NatromeTex/JSsh/DOCS.md

 # JSSH OS Primitive Commands

 This document lists the built-in OS-level commands exposed in the JSSH REPL.
-All commands are implemented in **native C** and callable from the REPL.
+Most commands are implemented in **native C** and callable from the REPL.
 They do **not** invoke an external shell unless explicitly noted.

 ---